President and Chief Executive Officer

 Vice President, Government and Commercial Programs

-Gary L. Wentz is vice president, Government and Commercial Programs for United Launch Alliance (ULA).
-In this role, Wentz will lead the mission management, hardware integration, program management and launch services for ULA’s government and commercial customers, as well as the team responsible for ULA’s role in returning human spaceflight to American soil on The Boeing Company’s CST-100 Starliner capsule.
+Gary L. Wentz, Jr. is vice president, Government and Commercial Programs for United Launch Alliance (ULA).
+In this role, Wentz leads the mission management, hardware integration, program management and launch operations for ULA’s government and commercial customers, as well as the team responsible for ULA’s role in human spaceflight.
 Wentz previously served as ULA’s vice president of Human and Commercial Systems.

 Prior to joining ULA, Wentz served as the chief executive officer of Stratolaunch Systems Corporation and during the first four years was instrumental in establishing a small entrepreneurial company and leading the team through all startup activities.
 In addition, he successfully completed construction and outing of two large facilities in Mojave, California, to manufacture and assemble the air-launch platform.
 He led the development, manufacturing, and assembly of a unique one-of-a-kind, purpose-built composite aircraft.